 Start with a Starter Card

 The first step to building a solid credit foundation is looking for a student or secured cards.
-Student credit cards come with benefits such as low-interest rates.
+Student credit cards come with benefits such as rates.
 You may even be offered rewards for good grades.

 Avoid Opening Multiple Accounts